As an electric guitar player, there are few things more important in building your sound, than the right collection guitar pedals.

-For many people, it take can take several years just to assemble a decent pedalboard worth of effects.
+Typically it can take several years, just to assemble a decent pedalboard worth of effects.

-So for today, I’m going to help you shortcut all those years of frustration and wasted purchases by showing you everything you need to know about guitar pedals in this one ultimate guide.
+So for today, I’m going to help you shortcut all those years of frustration and wasted purchases β so that by the end of this post, you can (if you want) compile an epic effects chain in just a single afternoon.

 How the Top Picks are Chosen